Apps to upload photos without losing quality to Facebook

 The quality of Facebook images on your professional page

-If you don't want to bother, use JPEG format and follow the same tips as for adding images to your personal profile (top).
+If you don't want to bother, use the JPEG format and follow the same tips as for adding images to your personal profile (above).

-If you want to preserve the quality of your photos as much as possible, you can try the PNG-24 format, but the file size should be less than 1 MB. (otherwise Facebook will convert it to a poor quality JPEG file).
+If you want to preserve the quality of your photos as much as possible, you can try the PNG-24 format, but the file size must be less than 1 MB (otherwise, Facebook will convert it into a poor quality JPEG file).

-To avoid reaching this weight limit too quickly, be careful to create a PNG-24 compressed (compression is performed without loss of information and therefore without affecting the quality of the image) and don't choose too many dimensions.
-High (in my tests 960 x 640 pixel images were under 1 MB).
+To avoid reaching this file size limit too quickly, be sure to create a compressed PNG-24 (the compression is lossless and therefore doesn't affect image quality) and don't choose too large a size (in my tests, 960 x 640 pixel images were under 1 MB).

-For large images or if your photo converted to PNG is larger than 1 MB, switch to JPEG format (choosing maximum quality).
+For large images or if your PNG photo is larger than 1 MB, switch to JPEG format (choosing the highest quality).

 Export your photos for Facebook in Lightroom